As an insurer, we promise to provide our customers with coverage in the future.

 Insurance is sustainable by its very nature: we provide protection against future risks.
 But our Group aims to go beyond the long-term essence of insurance.
 We are taking steps to create a liveable future and have also formulated a sustainability strategy.

-To guide us in this process we are using the United Nations’ 17 Sustainable Development Goals (SDGs), which are aimed at building a sustainable future for the planet.
+The United Nations’ 17 Sustainable Development Goals (SDGs) are aimed at building a sustainable future for the planet.
 In terms of how our company can play its part, we see the greatest potential primarily in relation to four of the SDGs:

 - Good health and well-being